msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 When you are happy with the quantities and reasons, you can press on:

-- the `OK` button.
-An Customer Return will be created, and you will be redirected to view it.
+- the `OK` button. a Customer Return will be created, and you will be redirected to view it.
 - the `Back` button, to go back to the `Select quantity` step

 ## Viewing an Outbound Shipment